stefphd/SBBHost/README.md

 Building and installation work on Windows x64 or Linux.

 For only installation in Windows x64 no prerequisites are necessary: all binary files are provided with the installer.

 For Linux installation it is necessary to install

 * *make*: this usually can be simple done by using in the terminal

   ```bash
   sudo pacman -Sy make
   ```

   \note The code above works with Arch Linux distributions, similar commands may be used in other Linux distributions (e.g. `apt install make` in Debian/Ubuntu).

 * *gtkmm4* libraries, including all its dependencies

 * *fftw3* libraries
   See *Installation of libraries* for details on the installation of libraries.

 For building the code and the installer, the following prerequisites are necessary:

+* *Visual Studio* (>=2017) for Windows, or alternatively [Mingw-w64](https://www.mingw-w64.org/) (e.g. with [MSYS2]([https://www.msys2.org/](https://www.msys2.org/)))
 * *gtkmm4* libraries, including all its dependencies
-* *fftw3* libraries for Linux only, while for Windows libraries are already given in `./lib`
+* *fftw3* libraries for Linux and Mingw-w64, while libraries are already given in `./lib` for Windows using *Visual Studio*
-* Visual Studio* (>=2017) for Windows only
-* *g++* with *make* for Linux only
+* *g++* with *make* for Linux and Mingw-w64
 * *doxygen* for documentation generations

-For building in Linux it is racommended to have also *Visual Studio Code* with *C/C+ (ms-vscode)* installed.
+For building in Linux or with Mingw-w64 it is racommended to have also *Visual Studio Code* with *C/C+ (ms-vscode)* installed.
 This is not mandatory for compilation but it helps for code completation and make the compilation simpler.

 ## Installation (user)

 * ArchLinux: installation can be performed using the AUR with pacman.

 * For other distributions the installation is manual and involves:

   ```
   .\configure
   make build
   make install
   ```

   Use `make uninstall` for unistalling.
 Installation requires root permission.
 This actually adds the following files to the root

   * `/usr/local/bin/sbbhost`
   * `/usr/local/share/sbbhost-config.ini`
   * `/usr/local/share/sbbhost/sbbhost-toolbar.xml`
   * `/usr/local/share/doc/sbbhost/README.md`
   * `/usr/local/share/applications/sbbhost.desktop`
   * `/usr/local/share/pixmaps/sbbhost-icon.svg`

   You may perform local installation (i.e. not system-wide) using `.\configure --prefix $HOME/.local`.

 * Windows x64: just use `./installer/win64/SBBHost Installer.msi` to install the application in Windows using a setup wizard.
   \attention It is highly racommended to not change the installation directory.
 However, if you want to change the installation directory during the setup wizard, you must change the variable `gsettings_dir` in the file `path_to_installation/sbbhost-config.ini` with

   ```ini
   gsettings_dir = 'path_to_installation\share';
   ```

-  \note For Windows, building is not mandatory for installation, since pre-compiled binaries are provided inside the installer folder.
+  \note For Windows, building is not mandatory for installation, since pre-compiled binaries are provided.

 ## Configuration file